-Detail Doce/Foil The Medicine in Society course is a pass/fail course rather than a graded course.
-This is Pass/Fail academically fairer for students due to the diverse placements within this course as well as having students in both year 3 and 4, and preceptors and assessors in different countries.
+Detail Pass/Fail The Medicine in Society course is a pass/fail course rather than a graded course.
+This is academically fairer for students due to the diverse placements within this course as well as having students in both year 3 and 4, and preceptors and assessors in different countries.
 A small number of students who achieve at a very high level across all assessments will receive a Certificate of Commendation.
-Progressive Due to the diverse nature of the MiS clinical placements, there is no end-of-semester Assessment written assessment for Medicine in Society.
+Progressive Assessment Due to the diverse nature of the MiS clinical placements, there is no end-of-semester written assessment for Medicine in Society .
 A continuous assessment approach has been adopted to encourage students to focus on learning on placement.
-Do we offer Generally, no supplementary assessment is available to students undertaking MiS.
-This is supplementary because students are offered the opportunity to remediate unsatisfactory performance in assessment? all assessment tasks and if they fail to remediate to the required standard, students will fail the course.
-Who are the MiS Year 3 onshore international students, Year 4 Ochsner Clinical School students and year 3 students? domestic students who are not able to participate in the Rural and Remote Medicine placement undertake Medicine in Society .
-Comprehensive Medicine in Society is a course which forms part of the Comprehensive Clinical Practice Clinical Practice (CCP) semester.
-During this semester students will complete 6-week placements in Mental (CCP) Semester Health, General Practice and Medicine in Society (or Rural and Remote Medicine).
-Mid-semester There will be a one-week break following the first two placements and before the third (see breaks semester dates above).
-Assessment types There are two broad assessment concepts - course assessment (assessment required to Assessment types pass the Medicine in Society course) and the Workplace-Learning Portfolio (WLP) which contributes to the year-long WLP course.
+Do we offer supplementary assessment?
+Generally, no supplementary assessment is available to students undertaking MiS.
+This is because students are offered the opportunity to remediate unsatisfactory performance in all assessment tasks and if they fail to remediate to the required standard, students will fail the course.
+Rarely, a student who receives a 'marginal' fail will be offered a supplementary which will involve the student repeating relevant assessment tasks.
+Who are the MiS students?
+Year 3 onshore international students, Year 4 Ochsner Clinical School students and year 3 domestic students who are not able to participate in the Rural and Remote Medicine placement undertake Medicine in Society .
+Comprehensive Clinical Practice (CCP) Semester Medicine in Society is a course which forms part of the Comprehensive Clinical semester.
+During this semester students will complete 6-week placements in General Practice and Medicine in Society (or Rural and Remote Medicine).
+Mid-semester breaks There will be a one-week break following the first two placements and before the third (see semester dates above).
+Assessment types There are two broad assessment concepts - course assessment (assessment required to pass the Medicine in Society course) and the Workplace-Learning Portfolio (WLP) which contributes to the year-long WLP course.

 Workplace- learning portfolio This is a portfolio of student workplace-based learning activities.
-In Medicine in Society , students will seek opportunities to be observed undertaking Mini-CExs and Direct Observation of Procedural skills where possible.
+In Medicine in Societi students will seek opportunities to be observed undertaking Mini-CExs and Direct Observation of Procedural skills where possible.
 It is helpful if preceptors can think of opportunities for students to observe or participate in procedural skills.
 Clinical Participation Assessment (CPA) The Clinical Participation Assessment (CPA) is a summative assessment entered by the preceptor via the Chalk and Wire platform.
 Four criteria contribute directly to the MiS course assessment (history, examination, clinical communication, and clinical reasoning) the remaining criteria are part of the WLP course.
-Clinical Case Presentation & Discussion (CCPD) Only one Clinical Case Presentation &amp; Discussion is required, however, if the student does not meet the passing standard ('Unacceptable' in any criteria or 'Borderline' in three or more) the student must either repeat the relevant components or the entire CCPD as per the preceptor's request (see below).
-The preceptor can ask students to undertake a formative CCPD earlier in the clinical placement before undertaking the summative version Tutorial program Students participate in Vulnerability in Medicine tutorials in Australia, and Character in Medicine tutorials at the Ochsner Clinical School.
+Clinical Case Presentation & Discussion (CCPD) Only one Clinical Case Presentation & Discussion is required, however, if the student does not meet the passing standard ('Unacceptable' in any criteria or 'Borderline' in three or more) the student must either repeat the relevant components or the entire CCPD as per the preceptor's request (see below).
+The preceptor can ask students to undertake a formative CCPD earlier in the clinical placement before undertaking the summative version Tutorial programs Students participate in Vulnerability in Medicine tutorials in Australia, and Character in Medicine tutorials at the Ochsner Clinical School.
 Students will also participate in Peer-led Teaching and Learning Tutorials in Australia and Ochsner Clinical School

-Learning Objectives
+Learning Outcomes